 - Jiminian v.
 Seabrook, 760 F. App’x 38 (2d Cir.
 2019).
 Obtained complete dismissal on the pleadings—and unanimous affirmance by the Second Circuit—for a law firm named in a shareholder derivative lawsuit.

-From 2015 to 2016, Mr. Soleimani served as a law clerk to Judge Christina A. Snyder of the United States District Court for the Central District of California.
+From 2015 to 2016, Jonathan served as a law clerk to Judge Christina A. Snyder of the United States District Court for the Central District of California.

-Mr. Soleimani earned his law degree from Yale Law School.
-At Yale, Mr. Soleimani was Co-Editor-in-Chief of the Yale Law & Policy Review, a member of the San Francisco Affirmative Litigation Project, and a Fellow of the Information Society Project at Yale Law School.
-In addition, he served as a judicial extern to then-Justice Dalveer Bhandari of the Supreme Court of India, now a member of the U.N.’s International Court of Justice.
+He earned his law degree from Yale Law School.
+At Yale, Jonathan was co-editor in chief of the Yale Law & Policy Review, a member of the San Francisco Affirmative Litigation Project, and a fellow of the Information Society Project at Yale Law School.
+In addition, Jonathan served as a judicial extern to then-Justice Dalveer Bhandari of the Supreme Court of India, now a member of the U.N.’s International Court of Justice.

-Mr. Soleimani graduated first in his class and received his B.S. from U.C.
+Jonathan graduated first in his class and received his Bachelor of Science from U.C.
 Berkeley’s Hass School of Business, for which he received the Departmental Citation.
-He also graduated summa cum laude from Berkeley’s College of Letters and Science with a B.A. in Political Economy.
-After college, Mr. Soleimani taught high school biology for two years in South Los Angeles as a Teach For America corps member.
+He also graduated summa cum laude from Berkeley’s College of Letters and Science with a Bachelor of Arts in Political Economy.
+After college, Jonathan taught high school biology for two years in South Los Angeles as a Teach For America corps member.